 On November 16, 2021, the Company received \$10,000,000 in net proceeds from the issuance of the November 2021 Note with a face amount of \$10,220,000.
-Debt issuance costs totaling \$820,000 were recorded as debt discount and were deducted from the principal in the accompanying consolidated balance sheet as of September 30, 2022.
+Debt issuance costs totaling \$820,000 were recorded as debt discount and were deducted from the principal.
 The debt discount was amortized as a component of interest expense over the term of the underlying debt using the effective interest method.
 The November 2021 Note bore interest at a rate of 9.5% per annum compounding daily and was set to mature on January 1, 2023.
 The Company could prepay all or a portion of the November 2021 Note at any time by paying 105% of the outstanding balance elected for pre-payment.